makerbase-mks/MKS-RUMBA32/Firmware/README.md

-# MKS RUMBA32 or RUMBA32 Support build and upload by ATOM
+# MKS RUMBA32 or RUMBA32 Board Support build and upload by platform(use ATOM)